 JCulP operates on a quarter system.
 It is possible to participate in a summer session at another institution or a long-term internship program from around July to September 20th.
 The program is also considering organizing a study tour in Japan, as well as a homestay program and other programs in collaboration with regional governments during this period.

-Academic Skills in English (only for Japanese Students)
+Academic Skills in English (only for Japan Students)

 From the second half of the Summer Quarter to summer vacation, students will participate in a short-term international study program held at overseas universities for a duration of about 5 to 10 weeks.
 After being admitted to an Waseda University, each student can select a program from among the options provided, and credits will be given depending on the details of the study and class hours.
 Students should acquire at least 6 credits during the Summer Session.